If you Owe more than $30,000 contact us for a case evaluation at (833) 428-0937

 There are four main types of SBA loans in the U.S. including:

-• Microloans of up to $50,0000 given for starting a business, buying equipment or inventory, and working capital.
+• Microloans of up to $50,0000 are given for starting a business, buying equipment or inventory, and working capital.
 Community-based nonprofit organizations process microloans.

 • The 7(a) loan program, the original SBA loan program, with a federal guarantee on loans up to $5 million.
 7(a) loans are used for equipment purposes, working capital, and business expansion.
 Specialized lenders, credit unions, and banks process 7(a) loans.